eioake01/cs442-machine-learning/Assignment_3/README.md

 You should make sure you have installed: python3,numpy and matplotlib.

-Next, in the same folder have the python file (Assignment_3.py), the parameters file (parameters.txt) and the data file (letter-recognition.txt)
+Next, in the same folder have the python file (Assignment_3.py) and the data file (letter-recognition.txt).

 After ensuring all of the above, you can run the programme as such:
 ```bash